Monorail/practiceproblems/README.md

-Doing some practice programming problems in Java, and maybe some other languages if I feel like one would be better suited.
+Doing some practice programming problems in C++ and Java.